nodejs/TSC/README.md

-It is the mission of the Node.js Foundation and the TSC to provide a home for openly-governed and community-managed open source projects that are focused on supporting and providing benefit to the entire Node.js ecosystem.
+It is the mission of the Node.js Foundation and the TSC to provide a home for openly-governed and community-managed open source projects that are focused on supporting and providing benefit to the Node.js ecosystem.

 Project and Working Groups under the TSC are governed by the contributors and users of those projects.